 Faculty working in this area explore interactions between human societies and the natural environment and seek to understand how people shape and adapt to changing environmental conditions.
 Our faculty embrace an integrative perspective that considers complex interrelationships between natural systems, human behavior, and systems of governance from local to global scales.
 Our faculty specialize in a range of topic areas, including political ecology, human adaptation to environmental change, natural resource use and management, and environmental hazards.

 Geographic Information Science

 GISci in our department engages with a wide spectrum of geospatial technologies, applications, and methodologies that together produce the Digital Earth.
 Our GISci faculty and staff use geospatial techniques to address geographic questions relating to hazards, public health, population, environment and climate change.
 Faculty research focuses on photogrammetry, satellite image analysis, LiDAR, GIS modeling, geovisualization, spatial programming and big data.
-We also lead the campus GIS program and the USGIF GEOINT Certificate program at USC.
+We also lead the campus GIS program and the USGIF GEOINT Certificate program at South Carolina.
 Geography students have access to a range of general and specialized courses in geographical information systems, remote sensing and cartography.

 Photo: Callcott Building, home of the Department of Geography at South Carolina.